This article is for admins of professional plans.

 Why are plan members required to reauthorize devices after recovering their accounts?

-When a plan member recovers their account, they have to change their Master Password.
+When a plan member recovers their account, they must change their Master Password.
 To maintain security, members must reauthorize all their devices after they change their Master Password.

 More about adding devices and browsers in Dashlane